 Lows are tight and deep.The bass of the UA3 reached much lower than expected.
 The bassline is deep and meaty, but also well-controlled and with a good sense of rhythm.
 When you push the volume up, you can easily hear those discrete rumbles in the background.It’s impactful, more realistic and overall more natural.

-Mids are flat but smooth.
-Tones residing in the midrange are crisp and uncoloured, with plenty of texture to be heard in both vocals and all the instruments.
+The mids are flat but smooth.
+Tones residing in the midrange are crisp and uncolored, with plenty of texture to be heard in both vocals and all the instruments.
 With a very very slight bump on the upper mids, just enough to give voices more depth and body.A definitive upgrade compared to the previous Shanling UA2.
-UA3 sorts out the instrument and vocal tracks into clearly defined spaces on the sound stage in terms of both width and depth, and presents utterly realistic acoustic guitars.
+UA3 sorts out the instrument and vocal tracks into clearly defined spaces on the sound stage in terms of both width and depth and presents utterly realistic acoustic guitars.

-The UA3 certainly impressed me with its clarity, well-organised and vivid imaging, and overall sense of organic and likeable sound.
+The UA3 certainly impressed me with its clarity, well-organized and vivid imaging, and overall sense of organic and likable sound.
 This kind of clarity and precision lands a hand to really good instrument separation.
-The vocals are very present in the dead centre, with guitar strings having crisp and energetic edges as well as long tone decay and room echoes.
+The vocals are very present in the dead center, with guitar strings having crisp and energetic edges as well as long tone decay and room echoes.

 Dynamic is top-notch, layering is razor-sharp and the sound stage pinpoints are accurate.Every nuance, every sensation is there.
-Surfing through both slow and fast-paced tracks or watching Youtube videos, I haven’t found any audio material that doesn’t sound great with the UA3.
-Sound-stage is presented in a forward manner.
+Surfing through both slow and fast-paced tracks or watching YouTube videos, I haven’t found any audio material that doesn’t sound great with the UA3.
+The soundstage is presented in a forward manner.
 UA3 is capable of placing an exceptionally wide image.
 The soundstage extends well too.